AdKats/AdKats/README.md

 <ul>
     <li>
         <b>Trouble running the setup SQL script.</b>
-        If this happens it is most likely your database provider has restricted your access to create either triggers, stored procedures, or both.
+        If this happens it is most likely your database provider has restricted your access to create triggers, stored procedures, or both.
         These elements are required for AdKats to properly function, and thus it cannot be run without them.
         Please talk with your database provider and gain access to creation of stored procedures and triggers.